currently recruiting studies

 A prospective, multicenter, randomized controlled trial comparing fecal microbiota transplantation (FMT) to placebo in the treatment of active pouchitis

-All IBD - IMAGINE
+All IBD - The QUOTIENT Trial

 Contact: Melanie Wolfe